MatthieuGouel/python-package-skeleton/README.md

 ## Test coverage

-To execute the test coverage, you must install the package with the dev requirements (see installation section).
+To execute the test coverage, you must install the dev requirements (see installation section).

 Then, you can run the coverage with the following command :